 No. Investors do not need an account with Computershare in order to be registered via DRS.

 Yes.
 Additionally, if your broker/intermediary is a participant of the Depository Trust Company (DTC), they will be able to deposit your shares into DTC (removing your name as a registered shareholder from the register) or withdraw shares from DTC (adding your name as a registered shareholder), electronically.
-Otherwise your broker/intermediary will need arrange this via its commercial relationship with a DTC participant (if it has one) to give effect to such transfers electronically.
+Otherwise your broker/intermediary will need to arrange this via its commercial relationship with a DTC participant (if it has one) to give effect to such transfers electronically.
 Failing that, a physical transfer form may be required, which may necessitate a medallion guarantee to verify the transferring party's signature.
 Medallion guarantees may be difficult to obtain outside the US.

 Is there a limit to how many accounts Computershare can create in a particular timeframe?